rise8-us/cato-manifesto/docs/the-8-values.md

 # The 8 Values

-This page draws heavily from the *Manifesto for Agile Software Development*[^1] in that, “We are uncovering better ways of [managing security and privacy risk] by doing it and helping others do it.
+“We are uncovering better ways of [managing security and privacy risk] by doing it and helping others do it.
 Through this work, we have come to value:”

 1. **Proactive Prevention over Reactive Remediation**
     - While we recognize the importance of addressing vulnerabilities and breaches, we prioritize building systems that prevent these issues from arising in the first place.